ChrisKoniniec/ChrisKoniniec.github.io/_posts/2019-04-30-Extract_Transform_Load.md

 The next step from here is to write a python program that will load the information from this database, extract entities and sentiment using NLP package(s), and show a report that compares news orgs based on these criteria.
 I may even add the entity and sentiment features into the extraction code, I'll have to play around with it.
 Then the final step would be automating this whole process using a scheduled Compute Engine.

 As always, please don't hesitate to reach out to me via email with any questions, concerns, or problems with my work!
-I am very open to criticism and really excited to learn things that would make my projects more efficiently.
+I am very open to constructive criticism and really excited to learn things that would make my projects more efficiently.